EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1b.
 Folders & Files - Creating them, moving them, changing their names, and deleting them

 As a very organised person I like to have folders within folders, and I am constantly deleting and moving files about in my repositories.
-However when I first started using GitHub I could not get my head around how to do this.
-So for the hyper organised like me, follow these simple steps to get a beautifully organised repo!
+However, when I first started using GitHub I could not get my head around how to do this.
+So, for the hyper organised like me, follow these simple steps to get a beautifully organised repo!

 <p>&nbsp;</p>